 Remotive is a bi-monthly newsletter for job seekers interested in working remotely.
 In addition to news about how to get hired at remote jobs and tips on life as a digital nomad, the newsletter also has a robust listing of remote positions.
 Remotive’s job listings are broken down by job type—sales, support, product engineering, marketing, etc.—making it easy to find the specific kind of job you’re looking for.

-With a catchy (and appropriate) name, a handy resources tab that lists authors to follow and sites to check for advice in the world of working remotely, and a reliable list of remote jobs, this site is true to its eponymous mission.
+With a catchy (and appropriate) name, a handy resources tab that lists authors to follow and sites to check for advice in the world of working remotely, and a reliable list of remote jobs, this virtual job board is true to its eponymous mission.
 If you use the resources Skip the Drive provides, you can truly swap your ugly morning gridlock for a leisurely telecommute.

 9. REMOTE OK